merkata/git-brawery/README.md

     # do development stuff here

 In case you want to change code remotely, you generally issue a "PR" or a "Pull Request", that is when you want something you did to be fetched and merged into the repository (yay)!

+### Gory Q&A details
+How do I remove a file that has been staged into the directory index?

+    git reset HEAD <filename>

+How do I undo the last commit I did

+    git reset --hard HEAD^ # --hard has no way of undoing itself though

+How do I go to some version of my files back in time?

+    git checkout [SHA of commit you want to go back to]

+How do I abort a merge, I need help from a senior colleague...

+    git merge --abort

 ## Tips and tricks
 The basic workflow of the day-to-day developer is such